Home > Health Insurance Marketplace > Hawaii Heath Insurance Marketplace

 Are Marketplace health insurance premiums increasing in Hawaii?

-According to Hawaii SERFF filings, the following average pre-subsidy rate changes have been approved for 2024 (note that HMSA’s is slightly smaller than their origianlly proposed increase, which was 12.2%):16
+According to Hawaii SERFF filings, the following average pre-subsidy rate changes have been proposed by Hawaii’s Marketplace insurers for 202712

 |